RockitBootcamp/Student-Resources/PHP/14 Connect to MySQL/README.md

 $link = new PDO('mysql:host=localhost;dbname=testdb;charset=utf8', 'username', 'password');
 ```

 Notice that the PDO constructor takes three arguments.
-The first though is a semicolon delimited list of variables.
+The first is a semicolon delimited list of variables.
 Generally, connecting to a database takes four parts:

 - __The DNS location of the database server__
- - In the example above `localhost` is specified (which is what we do for local development) but that could also be an IP address or a domain name of the database location.
+ - In the example above `localhost` is specified (which is what we do for local development), but that could also be an IP address or a domain name of the database location.
 - __The database name__
  - Database servers can have multiple databases on them - kind of like a web server can have multiple websites.
 The example above says "testdb", but you'll put your real database name there.
 - __The Username__